 You should first focus your energy on coming up with content concepts that your audience is looking for right now and develop your strategy.
 Only then can you feel confident that your investment in content and those who will write it is worth it.

 If you need help figuring out the topics your target market is looking for, you can follow our proven process.
-Based on our work with some of the best dev-focused companies in the world (including Snowflake, Algolia, and Stoplight), the D.E.V.
-Content Framework will give your future team the tools to identify the best developer content opportunities.
+Based on our work with some of the best dev-focused companies in the world (including Snowflake, Algolia, and Stoplight), our Technical Content Accelerator will give your future team the tools to identify the best developer content opportunities.